A Framework for Real-time Safeguarding the Text Generation of Large Language Model: Methodology

+As discussed in Section~\ref{sec:relatedWorkSafeguard}, existing approaches typically rely on trained discriminators for safety constraints, limiting their flexibility for introducing new safety constraints in real-world LLM applications.

+To overcome this, we propose a lightweight similarity-based approach for candidate validation, which offers flexibility for introducing new safety constraints by simply providing a certain number of demonstration examples and avoids the need for training discriminator models.
+Using a set of demonstration examples ($DE$) that violate safety constraints as anchors, we calculate the cosine similarity between candidates ($C$) and $DE$.
+Candidates with similarity above a defined threshold ($ThrV$) are rejected.
+This approach is more flexible than discriminator-based methods, as demonstration examples can be sourced from user input, existing datasets, or generated by LLMs.
+In our detoxification task, we use examples from an existing dataset (see Section~\ref{sec:task}).
+For each candidate ($c_i$), we compute the similarity and reject it if it exceeds $ThrV$.
+Note that reducing $ThrV$ typically enhances the control by \ourTool but adversely impacts both the inference time and the linguistic quality of the output from LLMs.

-Intuitively, validating candidates at each step provides robust control over LLMs' output.
-However, this strategy comes at a cost, which sacrifices efficiency and incurs computational expenses.
-In addition, interfering with token distribution at every time step potentially impacts the linguistic quality of LLMs.
-To address these challenges, we propose a novel strategy called \contextwise (abbreviated as \textit{\contextwiseAbb}), which enables \ourTool to select timing for validation based on the context (i.e., the similarity between current candidates ($C$) and demonstration examples ($DE$)), and prevent excessive interference.
+Validating candidates at each step ensures robust control over LLM outputs but sacrifices efficiency and increases computational costs.
+Additionally, frequent interference in token distribution may degrade linguistic quality.
+To mitigate these issues, we propose \contextwise (\textit{\contextwiseAbb}), a novel strategy that allows \ourTool to adaptively determine validation timing based on the similarity between current candidates ($C$) and demonstration examples ($DE$), minimizing unnecessary interference.

 The design of \contextwiseAbb stems from a key observation we made.
-Figure~\ref{fig:invalideProp} (a) illustrates the proportion of invalid candidates at each time step in the detoxification task (i.e., safeguarding LLM to prevent it from generating toxic content) with our validation algorithm (without \contextwiseAbb).
-Notably, we observe a significant decrease in the proportion of invalid candidates, from 0.42 at the initial step to 0.05 after 25 steps.
+Figure~\ref{fig:invalideProp} (a) illustrates the proportion of invalid candidates at each time step in the detoxification task with our validation algorithm (without \contextwiseAbb).
+We observe a significant decrease in the proportion of invalid candidates, from 0.42 at the initial step to 0.05 after 25 steps.
 Additionally, we note a similar trend in the similarity between $C$ and $DE$ (Figure~\ref{fig:invalideProp} (b)).
-This observation suggests that as the similarity decreases, the likelihood of generating invalid candidates diminishes and the model becomes more likely to generate valid output.
-Consequently, continuous interference with the LLM at each time step is unnecessary, typically, after the initial safeguarding steps when the similarity between $C$ and $DE$ decreases is low.
+This suggests that as the similarity decreases, the likelihood of generating invalid candidates diminishes and the model becomes more likely to generate valid output.
+Consequently, continuous interference at each time step is unnecessary, typically, after the initial safeguarding steps.